Jewish leaders urge action after another ‘senseless’ attack

 “It’s just one of the realities of being Jewish,” he said.

-Ofir Dayan, 25, president of Students Supporting Israel at New York’s Columbia University, said the concern is strong among college students as well, adding that she has been harassed.
+Ofir Dayan, 25, president of Students Supporting Israel at New York’s Columbia University, said the concern is strong among college students, adding that she has been harassed.

 “The demonization of Jews and Israel on college campuses and social media doesn’t stop there.
 It is being received and propagated in the real world and causes anti-Semitic extremists to take the life of innocent people, just because they are Jewish,” she told The Associated Press.